pblue4Charlotte/IntroMLCapstone/README.md

 Housing Price Prediction

-This repository contains the code and resources to predict housing prices using the Kaggle House Prices Dataset.
+This repository contains the code (.py files) and resources (train.csv) to predict housing prices using the Kaggle House Prices Dataset.

 Classic Models: